 During the first half of 2018, the biomass of lipid rich northern copepods was neutral while the biomass of small southern copepods was positive (Figure NSC-01).
 After the onset of the upwelling season, the biomass of northern copepods became positive and the biomass of southern copepods became negative.

 Pyrosomes.
 Colonial tunicates called Pyrosomes were a common occurrence in our plankton nets since 2016.
 We started seeing these rare organisms in the Fall of 2016 and they increased in density and size in the spring of 2017.
 Pyrosomes were collected in high densities again during our surveys between winter and midsummer of 2018.
 Similar to 2017, pyrosome density and size increased in the spring and early summer months.
 Pyrosomes were collected offshore in August 2018, but were not seen in surveys in fall and winter 2018.

 Winter Ichthyoplankton.
-The winter (Jan-March) biomass of larval stages of fish species common in salmon diets was above average this year (Figure WI-01), ranking 5th highest over the 19 years of data.
-However, the species composition of the wintertime larval fish community included high proportions of larval rockfish and anchovies, which are generally indicators of poor feeding conditions for salmon.
+The winter biomass of larval stages of fish species common in salmon diets was above average this year (Figure WI-01), ranking the 4th highest over the 21 years of data.
+While this suggests a high abundance of food for juvenile salmon, the species composition of the wintertime larval fish community suggested that conditions for outmigrating juvenile salmon were poor.